Open-Systems-Pharmacology/Boston-PBPKPD-Workshop-Sept-2019/README.md

 # Boston PBPK/PD Workshop September 2019
 ## PK-Sim® &amp; MoBi® (OSP Suite) workshop on PBPK/PD of Small Molecules and Antibodies

 esqLABS is running an advanced one-day hands-on **PK-Sim® & MoBi®** workshop on **PPBPK/PD of Small Molecules and Antibodies** on **Thursday 19th of September** at the **Workbar (Big Bang Room), 45 Prospect St, Cambridge, MA 02139, USA** follwing the Boston QSP Meeting.
-The workshop covers concepts and application of combining PK-Sim, MoBi and R to build your very own digital platforms for the prediction of clinical trial outcomes by leveraging physiological and mechanistic knowledge to translate early in-vitro and preclinical outcomes to the clinic.
+The workshop covers concepts and application of combining PK-Sim, MoBi and R for translational research and clinical development by leveraging physiological and mechanistic knowledge to translate early in-vitro and preclinical outcomes to the clinic.
 During hands-on exercises you will learn how to:

 - [x] Build small molecule and antibody/protein PBPK models in PK-Sim and compare to observed data
 - [x] Learn how to model drug-drug interactions in PK-Sim (DDI)
-- [x] Extend the physiology of your PBPK model in MoBi
+- [x] Extend/adapt the physiology of your PBPK model in MoBi
 - [x] Integrate mechanism-based pharmacodynamics in MoBi
 - [x] Conduct parameter identifications in PK-Sim and MoBi
 - [x] Simulate and analyze your PBPK-QSP model in R